dinanathsj29/angular7-step-by-step-tutorial/README.md

 - External library to work with Observables
 - No-where related to ReactJS library from Facebook

-21 Fetch Data Using HTTP
+21 Fetch Data Using HTTP & Observables
 =====================
 - Http & HttpClientModule:
 - Till Angular 4 - Http module used